KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

 I defined several variables at the start that I feel like I may need.
 I am trying really hard to not hardcode paths or project names.
 I do this so I can easily reuse it in other projects.

+The rest of it looks more complicated than it is.
 It first walks every Powershell file in the project and tries to tokenize it.
 If that fails, then there is a syntax error someplace.
 It then performs an import of the module.
 This is just a quick safety net for some typos and a good starter test for any project.

-If we run this right now, only the module import should fail because we have not done that part yet.
+If we run this right now, only the module import should fail because we have not built that part yet.

 ## Module manifest